AndrewMcNeill/Class-Taskmaster/README.md

 # Taskmaster

 TaskMaster is a to-do / task management application that allows you to create tasks with a chosen due date and a tag.
-You may organize all of your tasks through filters such as all/completed/uncompleted tasks today, tasks tomorrow, tasks within the next 7 days, aswell as by the tag names created.
+You may organize all  your tasks through filters such as all/completed/uncompleted tasks today, tasks tomorrow, tasks within the next 7 days, as well as by the tag names created.

 Once created, a task may be selected to add a description to, as well as alter the name, due date and tags of the selected task.